Yash-Tayal-Data-Analyst/task-2--Data-Visualization-and-Storytelling/README.md

 Revenue share by categories like Vitamin, Mineral, Protein, Performance, Amino Acid Vitamin Category is giving the maximum Revenue in every year.

-✅ Add a Conclusion Section
+✅ Adding a Conclusion Section

 Recommend focusing on iHerb & Vitamin category while reducing return % in BCAA & Pre-Workout lines.